jiaoyf-thu/handoff/README.md

 # handoff
- Transition from PSH fragments to DEM clusters
+ Transition from SPH fragments to DEM clusters